nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile.md

 When previewing a document, you can hide the top bar by taping the screen.
 {{/callout}}

 Browsing documents can be made with list view or grid view, allowing to better preview thumbnails.
-Finally, folder or collection content, as well as search results (see Search section below) can be sorted by alphabetical order ('title') or modification date.
+Finally, folder or collection content, as well as [search results](#search) can be sorted by alphabetical order ('title') or modification date.

 <div>
 <table class="hover" style="border: 0px;">